gardener-attic/connectivity-exporter/README.md

 The shoot cluster's api server is hosted in the seed cluster and the network path involves several hops:

-- the NAT gateway in the shoot cluster,
+- the NAT gateway in the shoot cluster
-- the load balancer in the seed cluster,
+- the load balancer in the seed cluster
-- a k8s service hop and
+- a k8s service hop
-- the envoy reverse proxy.
+- the envoy reverse proxy

 The reverse proxy terminates the TCP connection, starts the TLS negotiation and chooses the api server of the shoot cluster based on the server name extension